neurodata/ndstore/_sources/sphinx/datamodel.txt

    This option allows users to specify which server their data is being stored on, this is relevent only to users that are trying to link to existing databases on a particular server.

-   :Type: AlphaNumeric
+   :Type: {Default, Debug}
-   :Default: default
+   :Default: Default

 .. function:: KV Engine

    This option allows users to specify what engine their KV data should be store in, this is not relevent for most users. //TODO uAlex - Double check

-   :Type: AlphaNumeric
+   :Type: {MySQL, Cassndara, Riak}
-   :Default: default
+   :Default: MySQL

 .. function:: KV Server

    This option allows users to specify what server their KV data should be store on, this is not relevent for most users. //TODO uAlex - Double check

-   :Type: AlphaNumeric
+   :Type: {Default, Debug}
-   :Default: default
+   :Default: Default

 Channel Attributes
 ==================